 - Standalone project — A project that does not share networking resources with any other project.In this context, a project that is not an XPN host project or XPN service project.

-- XPN or shared virtual network — A network owned by the XPN host project and shared with one or more service projects in the Cloud Organization.
+- XPN or shared VPC network — A VPC network owned by the XPN host project and shared with one or more service projects in the Cloud Organization.

 - Organization — The Cloud Organization is the top level in the Cloud Resource Hierarchy and the top-level owner of all the projects and resources created under it.
 A given XPN host project and its XPN service projects must be under the same Cloud Organization.